×

 Putting it All Together

 The basic construction of my colorfield paintings is simple.
 It leaves room for customization as the mood moves me.
-These paintings are basically layered colors with a textured surface I use to grab the glazes.
-An overlay field of unifying dots of pigment keeps them within a pointillist framework.
-Some of them remind me of animal skins.
+‘Clones’ are layered colors with a textured surface used to grab the glaze.
+An overlying field of dots of pigment unifies them within a pointillist framework.
+I often think of the skins of animals when I work on these.

-I started with the basic six hues on the color wheel and used shades and tints of those colors along with a metallic paint to get my results.
+I begin with six basic hues on the color wheel.
+I use shades and tints of those colors and metallic paint to arrive at a desired result.

 Yellow Clone.
 Journal Entry: Clone & Replicant.
 Color Field painting with a pop art pointillist twist.